Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 \subsection{Dependence of clustering on $b$-parameter}

-We have seen that \lya\ clustering depends on \NHI\ and is stronger for higher $N_{\rm HI}$ clouds.
-Here we explore the dependence of \lya\ clustering on $b$-parameter.
-Purely based on the existence of $N_{\rm HI}$ $vs.$ $b$ correlations we expect the clouds with high $b$-values to cluster more strongly.
-In addition, this exercise is motivated by the finding of \citet{Wakker2015}, that the BLAs tend to have low impact parameter (i.e $\rho \le 400$ pkpc) with respect to the filament axis compare to the narrow \lya\ absorbers that are found up to $\rho\sim 3$ pMpc. \citet{Tejos2016} have also found the number of BLA absorption associated with the filaments are $\sim6$ times in excess of random expectations.
+We have seen that \lya\ clustering depends on \NHI\ and is stronger for higher $N_{\rm HI}$ { absorbers}.
+Here, we explore the dependence of \lya\ clustering on $b$-parameter.
+Purely based on the existence of $N_{\rm HI}$ $vs.$ $b$ correlations we expect the { absorbers} with high $b$-values to cluster more strongly.
+Additionally, this exercise is motivated by the finding of \citet{Wakker2015}, that the BLAs tend to have low impact parameter (i.e $\rho \le 400$ pkpc) with respect to the filament axis compare to the narrow \lya\ absorbers that are found up to $\rho\sim 3$ pMpc. \citet{Tejos2016} have also found the number of BLA absorption associated with the filaments are $\sim6$ times in excess of random expectations.
 These absorbers may trace the warm ionized gas in the intracluster filaments.

-Fig.~\ref{NHI_b} shows the scatter plot for the $N_{\rm HI}$ $vs.$ $b$ distribution in our sample.
-In our sample, 32.4\% of the \lya\ components have $b\ge40$ \kms.
+{Fig.~\ref{NHI_b} shows the scatter plot for the $N_{\rm HI}$ $vs.$ $b$ distribution in our sample.
+In our sample, 31.9\% of the \lya\ components have $b\ge40$ \kms.
 It is also evident from this figure that the distribution of $N_{\rm HI}$ seems different for high-$b$ and low-$b$ sub-samples.
-High-$b$ sub-sample seems to have less number of high $N_{\rm HI}$ (as also seen in Fig.~\ref{NHI_distribution}).
+High-$b$ sub-sample seems to have less number of high $N_{\rm HI}$ (as also seen in Fig.~\ref{NHI_distribution}) .
 This is similar to the finding of \citet{Lehner2007} based on smaller number of sightlines.
-While one expects bias against detecting low \NHI\ high-$b$ absorbers when the SNR is low, lack of high-$b$ high \NHI\ absorption can be either physical or systematic bias introduced in the multiple component Voigt profile fits that tend to fit saturated lines with more narrow components.
+While one expects bias against detecting low \NHI\ high-$b$ absorbers when the SNR is low, lack of high-$b$ high \NHI\ absorption can be either physical or systematic bias introduced by the multiple component Voigt profile fits that tend to fit saturated lines with more narrow components.}